Current Job Opportunity

 The impact of errors is serious.
 May affects other units in organization, and may affect judges and employees, citizens; or loss of life and/or damage could occur.

-A thing is tangible and has shape, form, and other physical characteristics.
 Handles machines, tools, equipment, or work aids involving moderate latitude for judgment regarding attainment of standard or in selecting appropriate items, such as x-ray and metal detection systems, fire safety equipment, magnetometers, surveillance equipment and guns.
 May carry a firearm and must meet and maintain high standards which are measured by a State prescribed firearms qualification course.

 Safety of Others: